altaf-ali/biobank-tools/docs/tutorial.md

 ### Loading dataset in Python

 You can load the dataset in Python and apply the same field filters that you would at the command line.
+The `select` method returns the data as a Pandas DataFrame.

 ```python
 from biobank import Dataset